John Dill: First World War

 Shortly after the war began, and after having briefly serving on the staff of Southern Command, Dill, in October, became brigade major of the 25th Brigade, part of the 8th Division, which was sent to the Western Front to join the British Expeditionary Force (BEF), where Dill would remain for the rest of the war.
-He was present at the Battle of Neuve Chapelle in 1915 and for which he was later awarded the Distinguished Service Order.
+He was present at the Battle of Neuve Chapelle in 1915 and for which he was later appointed a Companion of the Distinguished Service Order.

 During 1916 Dill, promoted in May to major, served on the General Staff of the 55th (West Lancashire) Division and Canadian Corps, before being promoted to Lieutenant-Colonel and Chief of Staff (GSO1) of the 37th Division in January 1917.
 He was moved to the General Staff at General Headquarters in October of that year, initially as part of the Training Section but was soon shifted to the Operations Section.
 By the end of the war he was a temporary brigadier general, having been promoted to that rank in late March 1918, and had been mentioned in despatches eight times.
 From the spring of 1918 he was Head of Operations at GHQ, an important promotion after the sacking of many of Field Marshal Sir Douglas Haig's senior staff following the Battle of Cambrai.
 He was appointed a Companion of the Order of St Michael and St George (CMG) in the 1918 New Year Honours.
 He also received a number of foreign decorations for his service, including the Officer of the Legion of Honour, the French Croix de guerre, Commander of the Order of the Crown of Belgium, Officer of the Order of the Crown of Romania.